MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/customize/create-edit-web-resources.md

 Web resources are typically used by developers to extend an app using files that are used in web development.
 App users may need to manage web resources provided by a developer or designer.

 > [!TIP]
-> For an in-depth discussion of web resources, see [Web resources for Customer Engagement apps](../developer/web-resources).
-For information on web resource dependencies added in Dynamics 365 Customer Engagement (on-premises), see [Web resource dependencies](../developer/web-resources).
+> For an in-depth discussion of web resources, see [Web resources for Customer Engagement](../developer/web-resources.md).

 <a name="BKMK_WhatAreWebResources"></a>